kurmasz/plnq/README.md

 into a single `.ipynb` file. `plnq` then uses this data to generate a complete PrairieLearn question (including `info.json`, `question.html`, `server.py`, all `workspace` files and all `test` files.)

-Using PrairieLearn terminology, `plnq` generates a single question: a directory that you would place inside `questions`.
+Using PrairieLearn terminology, `plnq` generates a single PrairieLearn question: a directory that you would place inside `questions`.
 This question can have as many parts (i.e., functions to write) as you want; but, from PrairieLearn's perspective it is a single "question".

 `plnq` assumes that
   * a question is a sequence of tasks, where each task asks students to implement a well-defined function, and